 Gifts for a 3D Printer

 But what do you get for the person who already has a 3D printer?
 They need some gifts too!
 Check out these ideas to get that special person.

 Everyone who uses a 3D printer needs a great set of tools to accompany them.
 A perfect option would include a small screw driver set, tweezers, pliers, and flush cutters.
 Chances are these tools would be strewn all over the place without some sort of tool box or storage bag.
 If you want your 3D printer area to look neat and tidy, be sure to include a place to put all these new gadgets.

 Imagine you just printed the coolest rocket ship, but it’s stuck to the build plate (the bottom of the printer).
 This is a 3D printer’s worst nightmare!
 If you can’t get the print off easily, you run the risk of breaking your model while trying to remove it—heartbreaking after spending hours printing.
 A good paint scraper, preferably one with a wide, sharp edge, is essential to pry stubborn objects free.

 Filament is the substance the 3D printer uses to create the layers being printed.
-(Think of filament as the ink in a normal printer.)
+(Think of filament as the ink in a normal printer; learn about other 3D printing terms.)
 Typically filament is plastic, but it can be made of different materials.
 It can also come in a variety of sizes and colors, but one thing is for sure, 3D printers go through it like crazy!
 It can be one of the best gifts you receive if you like to print a lot.
 One of my personal favorites is glow in the dark filament!

 Happy printing and happy holidays!